mit-ll-responsible-ai/hydra-zen/README.md

 {'number_type': int}
 ```

-Instances of these configurations can be created that override parameter values.
+Instances of these configurations can be created that override the previously-configured default values.

 ```python
 >>> instantiate(NumberConf(number_type=just(float)))